 A UK honours degree with a 2:2 classification or higher which must be at least a 50% match to the subject in which you you wish to train (or a recognised equivalent qualification).
-Please contact us if you wish to teach a shortage subject as in some cases we may accept an application from candidates with a degree which is not a 50% match to the subject they wish to train in if they are willing to undertake a Subject Knowledge Enhancement programme.
-These subjects are English, RE, Geography, Maths, Physics, MFL, D&T, Biology and Chemistry).
+Please contact us if you wish to teach a subject which does not match your degree as in some cases we may accept an application from you if you are willing to undertake a Subject Knowledge Enhancement (SKE) programme.
+The Government is currently reviewing SKE courses, with an announcement expected in January 2021.

 All applicants must have achieved a standard equivalent to a Grade C/Level 4 or above in GCSE English Language and Mathematics.

-PE and Drama candidates will be expected to complete part of their training in a second subject to increase their employability.
-Therefore all PE and Drama applicants would ideally hold an A Level in a KS3/4 curriculum subject at Grade C or above or in special circumstances, have relevant life/work experience which would allow them to teach a second subject.
+PE, Dance and Drama candidates will be expected to complete part of their training in a second subject to increase their employability.
+Therefore all PE, Dance and Drama applicants would ideally hold an A Level in a KS3/4 curriculum subject at Grade C or above or in special circumstances, have relevant life/work experience which would allow them to teach a second subject.

-MFL candidates will be required to train across two languages from French, German and Spanish.
-All MFL applicants must hold a degree in the language they wish to teach as well as ideally holding an A Level at Grade C or above in a second curriculum language.
+Modern Language candidates will be required to train across two languages from French, German and Spanish.
+All Language applicants must hold a degree in the language they wish to teach as well as ideally holding an A Level at Grade C or above in a second curriculum language.
 Consideration will also be given to candidates with a GCSE as well as native speakers.